Skip to content

 Research

-Areas of Interest: Global health and global mental health; medical & psychiatric anthropology; transnational migration, migrants, and refugees; humanitarianism and solidarity; gender, care, and caregiving; Nicaragua, México, Latin America.
+Areas of Interest: Transnational migration; Immigrant rights and justice; Social movements; Public health and health equity; Global mental health; medical & psychiatric anthropology; humanitarianism and solidarity; gender, care, and caregiving; Nicaragua, México, Latin America.

 AttachmentSize